-The Boeing 747 as a passenger plane
+The Boeing 747 is an accidental passenger plane

 The Boeing 777X program had a third version, the 777-10 further stretch.
 Unlike the two current production models, the 777-8 and 777-9, the 777-10 would have been able to carry 450 passengers.
-This would have placed it within striking distance of the A380 (Which can carry between 450-600 passengers).
+This would have placed it within striking distance of the A380 (which can carry between 450-600 passengers).